kubeshop/testkube/docs/docs/articles/testkube-dependencies.md

 In order to use an external MongoDB instance, follow these steps:

 1. Make sure you have access to the MongoDB you want to connect to - note: newest versions of MongoDB might not work optimally with Testkube, for the best experience, use MongoDB v4.4.12
-2. Install Testkube with --set mongo.enabled=false:
+2. Install Testkube with --no-mongo:
-`kubectl testkube install --set mongo.enabled=false`
+`kubectl testkube install --no-mongo`
 3. [Update MongoDB details for the api-server in the Helm values with valid connection string](https://github.com/kubeshop/helm-charts/blob/main/charts/testkube/values.yaml).

 ### SSL Connections